Haskell County, Texas: Politics

 Haskell County is the home county of former Texas Governor Rick Perry.
 Republican Drew Springer, Jr., a businessman from Muenster in Cooke County, has represented Haskell County in the Texas House of Representatives since January 2013.

 Haskell County was once a Democratic bastion, voting for the Democratic nominee for president in every election from its founding through 1996, with the exceptions of the 1972 and 1984 Republican landslides.
 In 2000, it broke its Democratic heritage by voting for Republican nominee George W. Bush.
 Since then, the county has taken a sharp Republican turn, moving rightward in every subsequent election as of 2020.
 In 2020, Haskell gave 83.1 percent of the vote to Republican nominee Donald Trump, the highest ever Republican vote share in the county, and just 15.9 percent of the vote to Democratic nominee Joe Biden, the lowest ever Democratic vote share in the county.

+Haskell County is located within District 69 of the Texas House of Representatives.
+Haskell County is located within District 28 of the Texas Senate.